Biggar annoyed as Wales lose to France

 Last updated on .From the section Welsh Rugby

-Wales captain Dan Biggar admitted he felt "frustrated, annoyed and disappointed" following their Six Nations defeat by France.
+Wales captain Dan Biggar said he felt "frustrated, annoyed and disappointed" following their Six Nations defeat by France.

 Wales suffered a third defeat in four games and finish the tournament next week in Cardiff against Italy.